Iron-Wolf/VODownloader/README.md

 2. Connect to __index.html__ via http
   * The __myScript.js__ script will init connection with the three websocket, and dynamically update the UI.

+##Docker
+See the docker implementation of the project on my [other repo](https://github.com/Iron-Wolf/Docker-conf/tree/master/vodownloader).